0xdefaceme/whitepaper/README.md

 world that the operator didn't play the game fairly.
 We call this scheme Proof of Attacking.

-### Exploitable EIP standard
+### Exploitable ERC standard

-Another central component is 0xdeface's _Exploitable_ EIP standard.
+Another central component is 0xdeface's _Exploitable_ ERC standard.
 It is an optional interface for developers to implement, potentially preventing their contracts from getting drained.
 Exploitable currently consists of seven functions.
 These being:

-1. `exploitableVersion()`: Returning the version of the incentive game
+1. `ExploitableVersion()`: Returning the version of the incentive game
 1. `implementsExploitable()`: Checking the contract's compatibility
-1. `exploitableReward()`: Returning the attacker's potential reward in Wei
+1. `ExploitableReward()`: Returning the attacker's potential reward in Wei
 1. `pay(uint256 vulnId, string publicKey)`: For the operator to submit their encryption public key along with the attacker's reward
 1. `decide(uint256 vulnId, bool decision)`: For the operator to decide on the